BOOK A 30 MINUTE CONSULT

 • 2024: Only 1,275 entered the U.S., reflecting growing recognition of the harm in separating children from their cultures and communities.

-Countries are increasingly prioritizing keeping children within their home cultures, and some European nations have closed international adoption entirely.
+Countries (e.g. China, Russia, Guatemala, Ethiopia, South Korea) are increasingly prioritizing keeping children within their home cultures, and some European nations (e.g. Denmark, The Netherlands) have closed international adoption entirely.

 Yet, adoption today remains deeply entangled with privilege and systemic inequities.
 White families historically had access to children of color, while families of color faced barriers to keeping their own children.
 Reconciling these realities is part of our ongoing work.